- Worksheets>

 Direct and Indirect Object Worksheets

-Chart - Direct and Indirect Objects
+Direct and Indirect Objects Chart

-Identify Verbs and Direct Objects
+Identifying Verbs and Direct Objects

 Indirect Objects as Objects of Preposition